 Mortgage prepayment rates are likely to fluctuate significantly over time.
-Prepayment rates are influenced by many factors, which may exist in multiple combinations, including:
+Prepayment rates are influenced by a variety of economic, social and other factors, including local and regional economic conditions, homeowner mobility and the availability of, and costs associated with, alternative financing.